-H. Venkata Subbaiah, GRANDHI SAILAJA, J RANJITH

-Assistant Professor, Department of Computer science & Engineering, Ellenki college of Engineering and Technonlogy, patelguda (vi), near BHEL ameenpur (m), Sangareddy Dist.
-Telangana 502319.
+H.Venkata Subbaiah 1, Pambala Nageswara Rao 2, EEDUNURI MURALIDHAR REDDY 3 1Assistant Professor, Department of Computer science & Engineering, Ellenki college of Engineering and Technonlogy, patelguda (vi), near BHEL ameenpur (m), Sangareddy Dist.
+Telangana 502319...

 Abstract-The scalability of systems such as Hive and Spark SQL that are built on top of big data platforms have enabled query processing over very large data sets.
-However, the per- node performance of these systems is low compared to traditional relational databases.
-Conversely, Massively Parallel Processing (MPP) databases do not scale as well as these systems.
-We present HRDBMS, a fully implemented distributed shared- nothing relational database developed with the goal of improv- ing the scalability of OLAP queries.
-HRDBMS achieves high scalability through a principled combination of techniques from relational and big data systems with novel communication and workdistribution techniques.
+However, the pernode performance of these systems is typically low compared to traditional relational databases.
+Conversely.
+Massively Parallel Processing (MPP) databases do not scale as well as these systems.
+We present HRDBMS, a fully implemented distributed sharednothing relational database developed with the goal of improv- ing the OLAP scalability of queries.
+HRDBMS achieves high scalability through a principled combination of techniques from relational and big with data systems novel communication and work-distribution techniques.
 While we also support serializable transactions, the system has not been optimized for this use case.
-HRDBMS runs custom distributed and asynchronous execution engine that was built from the ground up to support highly parallelized operator implementations.
-Our experimental comparison with Hive, Spark SOL. and Greenplum confirms HRDBMS's scalability is on par with Hive and Spark SQL (up to 96 nodes) while its pernode performance can compete with MPP databases like Greenplum.
+HRDBMS runs on a custom and distributed asynchronous execution engine that was built from the ground up to support highly parallelized operator implementations.
+Our experimental comparison with Hive, Spark SQL, Greenplum confirms HRDBMS's scalability is on par with Hive and Spark SQL (up to 96 nodes) while its per-node performance can compete with MPP databases like Greenplum.